 Homework: There will be regular homework assignments.
 Most of the problems will be written down and turned in.
 Homeworks will be graded on correctness as well as style.
-The expectation is that your ability to write clear and concise proofs and solutions to problems will improve and homeworks will be graded accordingly.
+You may be asked to present solutions to homeworks during the problem sessions.